luabud/pycascades2023-msft/titanic/README.md

 Data Wrangler will generate the Python code to do all the operations you perform through the UI.
 To see get the code for each step, expand the **Cleaning Steps** tab on the Data Wranger view and preview the code for each step, or for all of them.

-# Revolutiozine your data exploration and visualization workflow with GitHub Copilot!
+# Power up your data exploration and visualization workflow with GitHub Copilot!
 ## Set up
 - Get started with a free trial of the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension.
 - Install the [Jupyter notebooks extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).
 -  Create a new Jupyter notebook with **File** > **New File...**, and select Jupyter Notebook
+-  Select the kernel by clicking on the **Select Kernel** button on the top right of your notebook.
+Select the same virtual environment you created for trying out Data Wrangler.
+- Save the notebook (`Ctrl+S` or `Cmd+S`)
 -  Explore Copilot functionality by typing comments and seeing the suggested code.
 For example, you can start with `# read the Titanic-Dataset.csv` and see what Copilot suggests!
+-  Then try something like `# create a plot with the distribution of survivors by age`
+-  Play around with more visualizations you'd like to create!